Skip to Content

 Cruise Ship Anchors – Function, Size, Weight, and Uses

-If you have seen a cruise ship you may be wondering if they have anchors.
-The majority of boats and ships do but with the vast size of cruise ships are anchors needed in the same way?
+You may be wondering if the cruise ships have anchors.
+The majority of boats and ships do, but with the vast size of cruise ships, are anchors needed in the same way?

 Do Cruise Ships Have Anchors?

 Cruise ship anchors are used to keep the cruise ship in a stationary position.
-This is often needed when a ship stops out to sea.
+This is often needed when a ship stops at sea.

 cruise ship anchors anchored in fjord